Introduction to Inbound Marketing

 Channels, Content Promotion & Socialization

 The next step is to determine through which channels you will promote your content.
-Social media, business networks and listings, and email marketing are among the most popular.
+Social media, business networks, and listings, and email marketing are among the most popular.

 Make sure that you have a strategy to publish and promote your content on a variety of channels.
-Marketing automation tools can help expand your reach—but the point is—other channels have a lot more traffic than your website alone.
+Marketing automation tools can help expand your reach—but the point is—other media have a lot more traffic than your website alone.
 You need to spread the word.

 The Role of Advertising in Your Content Strategy